MantiMantilla/OSSU-Curriculum/README.md

 -  [ ] `?`

 This would conclude an equivalent undergraduate in Computer Science.
-I have taken many other courses relevant to computer science (mostly from my BSc. and MSc. in industrial engineering) that I didn't bother to include because thay predate this commitment to formally educating myself in these topics.
+I have taken many other courses relevant to computer science (mostly from my B.S. and M.S. in industrial engineering) that I didn't bother to include because they predate this commitment to formally educating myself in these topics.

 ### Advanced Extras